 The worry is that dreams in themselves, or a particular type of dream, can cause death on their own.
 On this count, it seems we can rest easy.
 Researchers have never made any connection between lucid or regular dreams leading to death.

-When Did We Start Worrying About Dying from a Dream?
+When Did We Start Worrying About Dying From a Dream?

-It was found that these populations had a high incidence of genetic heart problems, and other heart conditions.
-These fall generally under the category of SANDS (Sudden arrhythmic nocturnal death syndrome) or SUNDS (Sudden unexplained nocturnal death syndrome).
+It was found that these populations had a high incidence of genetic heart problems and other heart conditions.
+These generally fall under the category of SANDS (Sudden arrhythmic nocturnal death syndrome) or SUNDS (Sudden unexplained nocturnal death syndrome).
 One of the more common conditions, Brugada syndrome, can lead to an irregular heart rhythm and sudden death.

 Due to the cultural beliefs of these populations, it's possible that the stress of a nightmare or sleep paralysis was the catalyst for heart failure.
 This is pure speculation, as no study has shown a link between SUNDS deaths and dream content.